CobbyElsonfx/Hello-Microverse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Hello Microverse] <a name="about-project"></a>
+# 📖 Hello Microverse <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
+>

-**[HELLO MIRCROVERSE ]** This GitHub repository is developed with the purpose of mastering various remote programming tools and practicing the knowledge gained.
+** HELLO MIRCROVERSE ** This GitHub repository is developed with the purpose of mastering various remote programming tools and practicing the knowledge gained.
 The objectives of the project include:
     .
 Hands-on Experience with Remote Tools and Version Control Proficiency Collaborative Workflow: Practice the GitHub Flow methodology by opening pull requests, engaging in code reviews, and actively participating in the collaborative development process.